How much Universal Credit will I get?

 Julia is 23 years old.
 She’s single and has one child.
 She’s self-employed and earns £13,000 a year.
 She has £7,000 in savings.

-While she earns less than the ‘minimum income floor’ in place for self-employed people – which, for her age, would be £1,119.30 per month – she will still be treated as if she earns this much.
+The government has temporarily removed the minimum income floor due to the coronavirus pandemic, but if this was in place Julia’s £1,083.33 monthly earnings (before tax) is less than the ‘minimum income floor’ in place for self-employed people – which, for her age, would be £1,247.40 per month – yet she will still be treated as if she earns this much.

 Example 2: couple, no children, limited capability for work

 John is 30 years old.
-He is not in work, does not have any children, and receives the limited capability for work and work-related activity element, as well as £110.75 per week in Employment and Support Allowance.
+He is not in work, does not have any children, and receives the limited capability for work and work-related activity element.
+He also receives £110 a month in contributory Employment and Support Allowance.
 He has £5,000 in savings.

 John lives with his partner Sarah, who earns £500 a month from employment and has £3,000 in savings.
-They claim Universal Credit as a couple, which will get paid to John’s account.
+They claim Universal Credit as a couple, which gets paid to John’s account.

-John and Sarah’s maximum Universal Credit payment would include the basic element couple’s allowance of £498.89, plus John’s element for limited capability for work and work-related activity of £328.32, totalling £827.21.
+Outside of the temporary increase, John and Sarah’s maximum Universal Credit payment would include the basic element couple’s allowance of £509.91, plus John’s element for limited capability for work and work-related activity of £343.63, totalling £853.54.

 The couples’ combined savings exceed the £6,000 limit by £2,000.
 This can be split into eight £250 parts, adding £34.80 to the couple's assumed income (£4.35 x 8).